oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 }
 ```

-The `expand` option alone means that all reference properties within the referenced type can be expanded.
+The `expand` option alone means that all navigation properties within the referenced type can be expanded.
 So, for example, the user can specify `GET /company?$expand=employees`.

-The `expand` option may be followed by a list of individual reference properties that can be expanded.
+The `expand` option may be followed by a list of individual navigation properties that can be expanded.

 ```rsdl
 service {